linphone-40685558/group3-coursework/usecases/usecase19.md

 ## Preconditions

-The system contains population data for all capital cities in the region.
+- The system contains data for all capital cities in the region.
+- The user has to provide a valid region name (Eg. Southeast Asia).

 ## Success End Condition

-A report listing all capital cities from largest to smallest population is generated.
+A report listing capital cities' information organized by population in the selected region is generated.

 ## Failed End Condition